COMOKIT/COMOKIT-Website/docs/docs/parameterize.md

 ## Synthetic agenda

-The synthetic agenda generator provided with COMOKIT makes use of a configuration file in order to define key variables of the algorithm.
+The synthetic agenda generator provided with COMOKIT makes use of two files: a configuration file and an activity file.

+### Synthetic agenda configuration file
+The configuration file is used to define the key variables of the algorithm.
 In order to define them according to a case study, it should be created and placed in the case study folder, and  named `Agenda parameter.csv`, with a first column corresponding to the parameter name and a second column the provided value.
 The list below details all the parameters that can be defined in this file with their default value when they are omitted:

  - ``non_working_days`` : List of non working days (1: Monday, 7: Sunday).
 Default is ``[7]``